timokoola/ulyssesreader/README.md

 	* Consumer secret
 	* Access token
 	* Access token secret
-10. Re-confirm also that access token "Access level says 'Read and write'"
+10. Re-confirm also that access token "Access level says 'Read and write'".
+Make sure these keys are safely stored (don't publish them in GitHub for instance).

 Congratulations, you now have all the pre-requisites in place.